 The site is located on the eastern side of Pittwater Road along the main shopping strip and commercial centre of Dee Why.
 While traditional 2-storey shops line both sides of the street, current construction activity and recently completed buildings within the vicinity of the site suggest that on-going redevelopment will result in higher, mixed use and contemporary buildings emerging in the future as landowners capitalise on favourable development potential provided for under the current planning regime.
-The properties immediately surrounding the site have permitted buildings height of up to 21m and 24m; further, north-west of the site, the recently constructed Meriton development provides for up to 18 storeys.
-Therefore, there is evidence of change within the locality, which is further reinforced through PP_2015_WARRI_003_02, which seeks to increase building height within the Dee Why Town Centre.
-The proposed increase, which will result in buildings fronting Pittwater Road benefiting from a height limit of 27 m, means that, from a scale and compatibility perspective, the long term intention for this Town Centre is to establish a robust approach that is defined by strong built form that reflects the attributes of a Town Centre.
+The properties immediately surrounding the site have permitted building height of up to 21m and 24m; further, north-west of the site, the recently constructed Meriton development provides for up to 18 storeys.
+Therefore, there is evidence of change within the locality.